UNESCO Natural World Heritage

 Transnational expansion of the Hyrcanian Forests World Heritage Site

-The project to support Azerbaijan and Iran in the transboundary extension of the Hyrcanian Forests World Heritage Site is financed using funding from the advisory assistance programme run by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), and overseen by the Federal Agency for Nature Conservation (BfN).
+The project to support Azerbaijan and Iran in the transboundary extension of the Hyrcanian Forests World Heritage Site is financed using funding from the advisory assistance programme run by the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN), and overseen by the Federal Agency for Nature Conservation (BfN).

 Following the successful nomination in July 2019 of the Hyrcanian Forests in Iran as a serial World Heritage Site, the aim of the follow-on project is to achieve a joint extension that also includes an area in Azerbaijan and thereby integrates the remaining sections of these ancient forests.
 As part of the project, Azerbaijan receives technical support in preparing its nomination dossier.
 Iran also receives advice in implementing the requirements set out by the World Heritage Committee in its decision 43COM 8B.4.